Skip to main content

 What is the best calendar app for teams?

 Google Calendar is the best calendar app for teams in most cases because sharing is simple, invite flows are familiar, and it works well across companies and devices.
+Outlook is better only when the entire organization already runs on Microsoft 365.

 Keep reading